Finite-volume scattering on the left-hand cut: Exploring the new formalism

 \subsection{\texorpdfstring{$S$}{S}-wave dominance}

-In this section we consider the form of the quantization condition and the integral equations in the case that only the $S$-wave component of $\overline{\mathcal K}^{\sf os}$ is non-zero.
+In this subsection, we consider the form of the quantization condition and the integral equations in the case that only the $S$-wave component of $\overline{\mathcal K}^{\sf os}$ is non-zero.
 Beginning with the quantization condition, eq.~\eqref{eq:new_ellm_qc} becomes

 where we have introduced the $S$-wave quantities

 with the latter expressed in terms of two new building blocks, a scalar function $Z(P,L)$ and a vector function $V(P,L)$:

 The key observation here is that $V(P,L)$ is still populated with all angular momentum components, even though $F^{\mathcal T}(P, L) $ has been truncated to the $S$-wave.
 This is because the exchanges, encoded in $\mathcal T(P)$, depend on all partial waves, and the truncation of this object is logically separate from the truncation of the quantization condition.
 In practice, the approach is to evaluate $F^{\mathcal T}_0(P, L)$ for various truncations of $\mathcal T(P)$ and look for saturation.
 The convergence will depend on the values of $g, P, L$.
 Further investigation is needed to understand this in detail.